holon-platform/holon-core/README.md

 </dependencyManagement>
 ```

+See the module [documentation](https://holon-platform.com/docs/current/reference/holon-core.html) for further information about each artifact provided by this module.

 ### Using the Platform BOM

 The [Holon Platform](https://holon-platform.com) provides an overall Maven _BOM (Bill of Materials)_ to easily obtain all the available platform artifacts: